 Inside Scoop: Apollo Theater

+The theater has served as a launching pad for some of the most significant entertainers of the last several decades.
 In 1983 both the interior and exterior of the Apollo’s building were designated New York City Landmarks and the building was added to the National Register of Historical Places.
 It is estimated that 1.3 million people visit the Apollo every year.